climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 Welcome to Glacier Tracking with Satellites! <br> We are going to do this in three parts!
 1. Build your project
 2. Code your project
-3. Use your project to learn how it works
+3. Use your project to learn how it works <br>
+***Note:*** Before you begin, make sure you have your supplies: white paper, black paper, yellow paper, aluminum foil.

 ## Build Step 1 @showdialog
 ![sbs1](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/main/tutorial-assets/gr6-glacier-sbs1.webp)